-Chapter 12 Connecting LVDS Panel
+12 Connecting LVDS Panel

 This chapter describes how to connect the LVDS panel to an i.MX reference board that supports the LVDS interface.
-Currently the i.MX 6 with IPU and i.MX 8QuadMax, i.MX 8QuadXPlus, and i.MX 8M Plus support the LVDS display interfaces.
-The implementationn of the LVDS is a DRM driver for i.MX 8 and framebuffer driver for i.MX 6.
-The LVDS connects to a LVDS Display bridge (LBB), which is configured as a DRM LDB driver for i.MX 8 and a framebuffer driver for i.MX 6.
+Currently the i.MX 6 with IPU and i.MX 8QuadMax, i.MX 8QuadXPlus, i.MX 8M Plus, and i.MX 93 support the LVDS display interfaces.
+The implementationn of the LVDS is a DRM driver for i.MX 8 and i.MX 93, and framebuffer driver for i.MX 6.
+The LVDS connects to a LVDS Display bridge (LBB), which is configured as a DRM LDB driver for i.MX 8 and i.MX 93, and a framebuffer driver for i.MX 6.